janfuhrer/it-security-docs/docs/themes/Public Key Infrastructure.md

 RCA = Root CA
 ICA = SubCA (Subordinate CA) = Intermediate CA

-Issue of certificates and (usually) [[Key Revocation#Certificate Revocation Lists (X.509)|CRLs]].
+Issuance of certificates and (usually) [[Key Revocation#Certificate Revocation Lists (X.509)|CRLs]].
 In practice, often integrates administrative functions of RAs and VAs.

 CAs are the foundation of the PKI since they are the only components that can issue certificates.
 - CAs act as trust anchors, and are thus high-security relevant components.
 Their private keys must be kept in a particularly secure environment.